anchpop/wise_mans_haskell/book.md

 getLine :: IO String
 ```

-I want you to go into GHCi and play with it before I tell you what it does.
+Go into GHCi and play with this.
 Can you figure it out?
 Don't forget that if you give GHCi a value of type `IO a`, GHCi will execute it and then if `a` is not `()`, it'll call `show` on it and print the result.

 Did you try it?